 WINIR sponsors the Journal of Institutional Economics (JOIE), a multi-disciplinary forum for research on economic institutions.

-JOIE is devoted to the study of the nature, role and evolution of institutions in the economy that will be of particular interest to all academics working across the social sciences and the humanities.
-Although its primary focus is economics and business studies, contributions focusing on institutions from anthropology, ethnology, history, human geography, law, linguistics, management, philosophy, politics, psychology and sociology are welcome.
+JOIE is devoted to the study of the nature, role and evolution of institutions in the economy.
+Contributions considering economic institutions from across the social sciences and the humanities — including anthropology, ethnology, history, human geography, law, linguistics, management, philosophy, politics, psychology, and sociology — are welcome.

-JOIE accepts contributions by all schools of thought that can contribute to our understanding of the features, development and functions of real world economic institutions and organisations.
+JOIE accepts contributions by all schools of thought that can contribute to our understanding of the features, development, and functions of real world economic institutions and organizations.

 “The Journal of Institutional Economics is bringing together the best scholarship from all over the world on the study of institutions, the incentives they generate, and likely outcomes.
 I enthusiastically look forward to each issue.”

 JOIE is edited by Geoffrey M. Hodgson (Editor-in-Chief, Loughborough University London, UK), Richard N. Langlois (University of Connecticut, USA), Jason Potts (RMIT University, Australia), Esther-Mirjam Sent (University of Nijmegen, Netherlands), and Claudia R. Williamson (University of Tennessee, USA).
 From 2024, the role of Editor-in-Chief will be progressively passed on from Geoffrey Hodgson to Esther-Mirjam Sent.